 Recently Published Abstracts and Presentations

 Cole M.W.
 (November, 2014).
 Reconceptualizing brain network change as shared signal dynamics.
-Talk to be presented at Society for Neuroscience, Washington, DC.
+Talk presented at Society for Neuroscience, Washington, DC.

 Cole M.W.
 (November, 2014).
 Functional connectivity differences in brain networks: contributions of shared and unshared variance.
-Invited talk to be presented at the Asilomar conference, Pacific Grove, CA.
+Invited talk presented at the Asilomar conference, Pacific Grove, CA.

 Cole M.W.
 (August, 2014).
 Multi-task functional connectivity and flexible hubs.
 Invited talk presented at the International Conference on Cognitive Neuroscience (ICON), Brisbane, Australia.

 Cole M.W.
 (June, 2014).
 Intrinsic and dynamic brain network architectures underlying adaptive behavior in humans.
 Invited talk presented at the Princeton Neuroscience Institute, Princeton, NJ.